stillsheryl/road_tripper/README.md

 * In order to see this on your local machine, you can run your rails server with the `rails s` command, making sure that the server is running on port 3000.

-* In [Postman](https://www.postman.com/), add `http://localhost:3000/api/v1/users`, and in the body, add the hash from above.
-See example below:
+* In [Postman](https://www.postman.com/), add `http://localhost:3000/api/v1/users` as a `POST` request, and click on the body tab under the url bar.
+Select JSON and add the hash from the example above.

+Postman example:
 ![users endpoint](https://user-images.githubusercontent.com/7945439/104968693-c8e62780-59a3-11eb-872a-e72714e0700d.png)

 Example results: